cclock2/Mysterium_Text_Adventure/README.md

 How To Play:
 Follow the story via text, until you are prompted to make investigations.
+Note that some texts have scroll bars maning there is more text below.
 In each investigation level, you are trying to pick the correct murderer, location, or weapon from 6 possible visual options.
 Click a button corresponding to an investigation and use the results to